The Composition Theorem for Differential Privacy: Differential Privacy as Hypothesis Testing

 For a choice of a rejection region $S$, the probability of false alarm (type I error), when the null hypothesis is true but rejected, is defined as $\PFA(D_0,D_1,M,S) \equiv \prob\big( M(D_0)\in S\big)$, and the probability of missed detection (type II error), when the null hypothesis is false but retained, is defined as $\PMD(D_0,D_1,M,S) \equiv \prob\big(M(D_1) \in \bS\big)$ where $\bS$ is the complement of $S$.
 The differential privacy condition on a mechanism $M$ is equivalent to the following set of constraints on the probability of false alarm and missed detection.
 Wasserman and Zhu proved that ($\varepsilon,0$)-differential privacy implies the conditions \eqref{eq:hypo} for a special case when $\delta=0$ \cite[Theorem 2.4]{WZ10}.
 The same proof technique can be used to prove a similar result for general $\delta\in[0,1]$, and to prove that the conditions \eqref{eq:hypo} imply ($\varepsilon,\delta$)-differential privacy as well.
 We refer to Section \ref{sec:hypo} for a proof. \begin{thm} For any $\varepsilon\geq0$ and $\delta\in[0,1]$, a database mechanism $M$ is $(\varepsilon,\delta)$-differentially private if and only if the following conditions are satisfied for all pairs of neighboring databases $D_0$ and $D_1$, and all rejection region $S\subseteq\cX$:

 \end{thm} This operational perspective of differential privacy relates the privacy parameters $\varepsilon$ and $\delta$ to a set of conditions on probability of false alarm and missed detection.
 This shows that it is impossible to get both small $\PMD$ and $\PFA$ from data obtained via a differentially private mechanism, and that the converse is also true.
 This operational interpretation of differential privacy suggests a graphical representation of differential privacy as illustrated in Figure~\ref{fig:region1}.
+We define the {\em privacy region} for $(\varepsilon,\delta)$-differential privacy as

 Similarly, we define the {\em privacy region} of a database access mechanism $M$ with respect to two neighboring databases $D$ and $D'$ as

 where $\conv(\cdot)$ is the convex hull of a set.
 Operationally, by taking the convex hull, the region includes the pairs of false alarm and missed detection probabilities achieved by soft decisions that might use internal randomness in the hypothesis testing.
 Precisely, let $\gamma:\cX\to\{H_0,H_1\}$ be any decision rule where we allow probabilistic decisions.
 For example, if the output is in a set $S_1$ we can accept the null hypothesis with a certain probability $p_1$, and for another set $S_2$ accept with probability $p_2$.
 In full generality, a decision rule $\gamma$ can be fully described by a partition $\{S_i\}$ of the output space $\cX$, and corresponding accept probabilities $\{p_i\}$.
 The probabilities of false alarm and missed detection for a decision rule $\gamma$ is defined as $\PFA(D_0,D_1,M,\gamma) \equiv \prob(\gamma(M(D_0))=H_1 )$ and $\PMD(D_0,D_1,M,\gamma) \equiv \prob(\gamma(M(D_1))=H_0 )$. \begin{remark} For all neighboring databases $D$ and $D'$, and a database access mechanism $M$, the pair of a false alarm and a missed detection probabilities achieved by any decision rule $\gamma$ is included in the privacy region: